logux/client/README.md

 logux.start()
 ```

-If you sure, that your application will not be runned in separated browser
+If you sure, that your application will not be run in separated browser
 tabs (for instance, you are developing a app for kiosk), you can use
 `Client` instead of `CrossTabClient`.